Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic10/assignment10_flight_delays_kaggle.md

 test.head()
 ```

 Given flight departure time, carrier's code, departure airport, destination location, and flight distance, you have to predict departure delay for more than 15 minutes.
-As the simplest benchmark, let's take Xgboost classifier and two features that are easiest to take: DepTime and Distance.
-Such model results in 0.68202 on the LB.
+As the simplest benchmark, let's take an Xgboost classifier and two features that are easiest to take: DepTime and Distance.
+Such a model results in 0.68202 on the LB.

 ```{code-cell} ipython3